 - x is the horizontal axis or the independent continuous variable.

 - y is the vertical axis or the dependent variable.

-- color is to add color to points based on grouping variable.
+- color is to add color to points based on grouping variables.

-- the shape is used to set shape based on grouping variable.
+- the shape is used to set shape based on grouping variables.